MajorZiploc/sticker_book_moments/design/notes.md

 ## battle_scene details

+- on player turn, it plays like final fantasy
+- on npc turn, it plays like a quick time event or ddr
 - when char dies, peel the sticker off the sticker book and discard off screen
 - no complex animations, just moving the sticker and using keyframes
 - keyframes for each char - no deep animations